Platin21/odin-bcm2835/README.md

 # odin-bcm2835

-Bendigs for the BCM Library on the Raspberry Pi
+Bindings for the BCM Library on the Raspberry Pi